LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/06-arrays/README.md

 Pre-C99, the length of the array had to be known at compile time.
 Only a literal, defined value or constant was allowed for the declaration size of an array.

-::: warning Not part of the C++ Standard
+::: warning Not part of the C++ standard
 Note that VLAs are not present in the C++ standards, even as an optional feature.
 The only reason some compilers support this feature, is to be compatible with C. Even many C implementations never supported VLAs (for example some embedded systems compilers).
 As of C11 this feature has become optional.
 :::

-## Multi-Dimensional Arrays
+## Multi-dimensional arrays

 C++ allows the declaration of multi-dimensional arrays.
 Multidimensional arrays can be described as **"arrays of arrays"**.
 Below is the general declaration template of such a structure: